craftcms/cms/docs/templating/redirect.md

 # `{% redirect %}`

-{intro} This tag will redirect the browser to a different URL.
+This tag will redirect the browser to a different URL.

 ```twig
 {% if not user or not user.isInGroup('members') %}